 When the student can play from low C to top-of-the-staff G with good tone and is practicing 30 minutes/day, the student is ready to move to a 5C.

 When the student can play from low F# to high C and is practicing 45 minutes/day, the student is ready to move to a 3C.
-The student can move from a 7C straight to a 3C if he/she meets this criteria.
+The student can move from a 7C straight to a 3C if they meet these criteria.

 Once on the 3C, the student can remain here throughout high school.
-Any subsequent changes should be made with the private instructor.
+Any subsequent changes should be made with a private instructor.

 The student may regress at first when using a larger mouthpiece regarding range and endurance.
 This is normal.
 Be patient.
 The student should not force progress.
-With patient, gradual practice, the student will regain strength and should eventually sound even stronger than before.
-More air is required to play a bigger mouthpiece.
+With patient, gradual practice, the student should eventually sound even stronger than before.

 Do not move students to a particular mouthpiece size by age.
 Move them by the criteria above.
 If a trumpeter does not advance beyond a 7C during high school, so be it.